Ground State of BaFe2S3 from Lattice and Spin Dynamics: Results

 We measured the reflectance in the far-infrared range, with the electric field $\vec E$ applied in all three $Cmcm$ lattice directions.
 Let us note that in this paper we will always refer to the $Cmcm$ axes, where $\vec a$ is the ladder-rung direction, $\vec c$ is the ladder-leg direction and $\vec b$ is perpendicular to the latters.

 Fig.~\ref{fig:Reflectance_all_directions} shows the reflectance spectra measured at \unit[300]{K} (red) and \unit[20]{K} (blue), together with the corresponding heat maps illustrating the evolution of the phonon energies and intensities as a function of temperature.
 We used the Drude-Lorentz model to analyze the dielectric function.
-The details of the experimental fit can be found in the Supplementary Information (SI).
-The typical errors on the phonon frequencies, combining experimental resolution and fit uncertainty, are estimated to be smaller than \unit[3]{cm$^{-1}$}.
+The details of the experimental fit can be found in the Supplementary Information~\cite{SI} (SI) including Ref.~\cite{kuzmenko2005kramers}.